Canon 1D X vs Nikon 1 J5

 Studio photographers will appreciate that the Canon 1D X (unlike the J5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1DX and the J5 have been discontinued, but can regularly be found used on eBay.
+Both the 1DX and the J5 have been discontinued, but can regularly be found used on ebay.
 The 1DX was replaced by the Canon 1DX Mark II, while the J5 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 1DX and J5 can be found, respectively, in the Canon 1D X Manual (free pdf) or the online Nikon 1 J5 Manual.

 So how do things add up?
 Is the Canon 1D X better than the Nikon 1 J5 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.